whateverusername0/VRTRAKILL/README.md

 ## Requirements
 - A (preferably) working VR compatible PC
-- One of the supported devices
+- A PCVR headset (or oculus with crutches)
-### Fully compatible headsets:
+### Tested headsets:
-- Oculus Quest (1 + 2)
+- Oculus Quest (1 + 2) + ALVR
-- More devices will get added when somebody sends me their valve index / htc vive / win mixed reality etc.
-Feel free to pull request your code for those devices though (sending me your headset is a better option)
+- I don't have all the headsets to test them out and add here, but you can open up an issue describing how using a different headset came out to be.

 ## Installing VRTRAKILL in less than 10 steps
 1. Begin doing ULTRAKILL shenanigans: